oj9040/GraphSAGE_RL/README.md

 This work is an improved version of [GraphSAGE](https://github.com/williamleif/GraphSAGE).

-The default uniform sampling of GraphSAGE suffers from high variance in training, leading to sub-optimum in accuracy.
+Large-scale graph data with sparse connectivity becomes prevalent in a wide spectrum of areas, fromweb community detection through to biological or physical discovery.
+As an efficient and scalable graph neural network, GraphSAGE has enabled an inductive capability for inferring unseen nodes or graphs by aggregating subsampled local neighborhoods and by learning in a mini-batch gradient descent fashion.
+This neighborhood sampling is also fascinating in order to improve computing and memory efficiency when inferring a batch of target nodes with diverse degrees in parallel.
+Despite these advantages, the default uniform sampling suffers from high variance in training and inference, leading to sub-optimum accuracy.

-We propose a new sampling approach to reason the real-valued connectivity strength between nodes by a non-linear regressor and to use the value as a criterion for subsampling neighborhoods.
-The regressor is learned using value-based reinforcement learning concept.
-The implied connectivity strength for each combination of vertex and neighbor is inductively extracted from the negative of classification loss output of GNN in the pre-training with random sampling.
-Moreover, multi-hop rewards from auxiliary classifiers added at intermediate layers gradually influence on the value function.
-Then, the non-linear regressor designed with the exponential of a single perceptron is trained using the extracted values and nodes’ attributes.
-The high complexity of sorting the regressor’s outputs in testing is minimized by replacing with grouped argmax operation, leading to a half reduction in complexity.
-As a result, in the inductive node classification benchmark using three datasets, our method enhanced the baseline using the uniform sampling by 12.6% at the best and outperformed the cutting-edge methods.
+We propose a new data-driven sampling approach to reason about the real-valued importance of a neighborhood by a nonlinear regressor, and to use the value as a criterion for subsampling neighborhoods.
+The regressor is learned using a value-based reinforcement learning.
+The implied importance for each combination of vertex and neighborhood is inductively extracted from the negative classification loss output of GraphSAGE.
+Moreover, multi-hop rewards from auxiliary classifiers added at intermediate layers gradually influence the value function.
+Then, a non-linear regressor is trained using the extracted values and nodes’ attributes.
+The high complexity of sorting the regressor’s output in testing is minimized by replacing it with a grouped argmax operation, leading to a two-fold reduction in complexity.
+As a result, in an inductive node classification benchmark using three datasets, our method enhanced the baseline using the uniform sampling by 12.6% at best, outperforming recent variants of a graph neural network.

 ### Requirements